Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 ## 1. Video Tutorial

+**NOTE**: that this video corresponds to an earlier version of the repository.
+We no longer use the files shown for organization, but all the code is the same, simply moved over to the corresponding sections of the jupyter notebooks.

 <video src="https://github.com/Wesleyan-Media-Project/entity_linking_2022/assets/104949958/2a7f456f-d2d9-439f-8e64-f9abb589069e" alt="If you are unable to see the video on Firefox with the error: No video with supported format and MIME type found, please try it on Chrome.">
 </video>